RaphaelHuber/Ironhack-Project1/README.md

 # Ironhack Project 1 - Program a game

-During our WebDev full-time course at Ironhack São Paulo we have to, as our first project, come up and program a game.
-I chose to make a game that combines the game-style of snakes & ladders with some unique moments of one of my favorite movie, Harold & Kumar go to white castle.
+As my first project I chose to make a game that combines the game-style of snakes & ladders with some unique moments of one of my favorite movie, Harold & Kumar go to white castle.

 ## Getting Started